Priyankasaggu11929/ansible-k8s-cluster-deploy/README.md

 ![create-cluster-yaml](https://user-images.githubusercontent.com/30499743/127725521-fd178450-e688-4ad0-80cb-b208eac35583.jpg)

-- Creates an EC2 key pair and saves the private key to the `keys` directory on localhost (in the project directory).
+- In the specified AWS account (and specified region), it creates an EC2 key pair, further saving the private key to the `keys` directory on localhost (in the project directory).
 - Determines the default VPC and its subnets, in the `ap-southeast-2` region.
-And then randomly selects a subnet from the list to host the EC2 instances.
+Then randomly select a subnet from the list to host the EC2 instances.
-- Creates a security group to be attached to the cluster.
+- Create a security group to be attached to the EC2 instances.
-- Creates two EC2 instances (to be `master` & `worker` nodes later) in the above selected subnet and associated with the security group (created above).
+- In the above selected subnet, it creates two EC2 instances (to be `master` & `worker` nodes later) associated with the security group (created above).
-- Updates the `inventory/ec2` hosts file with the new master & worker nodes’ host IPs.
+- Updates the `inventory/ec2` hosts file with the new master & worker node's host IPs.
-- Add the `ansible.pub` SSH public key to the master & worker hosts.
+- Add the `ansible.pub` SSH public key to the remote master & worker hosts.

 **Next, it bootstraps the kubernetes cluster on the above ec2 instances**